Frequently Asked Questions (FAQ)

 - You receive any additional outside resources, such as privately awarded scholarships, which were not listed on your award notification.

-- You provided incorrect data on your FAFSA or Renewal FAFSA.
+- You provided incorrect data on your FAFSA.

 - You do not maintain Satisfactory Academic Progress for Financial Aid.